-UN Youth has a proud tradition of THIMUN delegations.
-New Zealand delegations have equipped themselves very well over the years.
+UN Youth has a proud tradition of sending delegations to THIMUN.
 Delegates are selected from the New Zealand Model United Nations, trained intensively (with a training weekend in December), and then unleashed upon the conference!

-If you have any questions at this stage please feel free to get in touch with the 2014 Director, Erin Jackson (firstname.lastname@example.org).
+If you have any questions, please feel free to get in touch with the 2015 Director, Ana Lenard at email@example.com.

 Who can be a personal or school reference?